simphotonics/merging_builder/README.md

 Following the guidelines of [source_gen], it is common practice to separate *builders* and *generators* from the code using those builders.
 The classes provided by [merging_builder] are typically used in a package that defines builders and generators.

-In the example below the package defining a new builder is called `researcher_builder` and the package using this builder is called `researcher`.
+In the [example] provided with this [merging_builder], the package defining a new builder is called `researcher_builder` and the package using this builder is called `researcher`.
 To set up a build system the following steps are required:

 1. Include [merging_builder] and [build] as *dependencies* in the file `pubspec.yaml` of the package **defining** the builder.
 (In the example show here, the generator also requires the packages [analyzer] and [source_gen].)

 2. In the package **defining** the builder, create a custom generator that extends [MergingGenerator].
 Users will have to implement the methods `generateItemForAnnotatedElement` and `mergedContent`.
-In the example shown below `generateItemForAnnotatedElement` reads a list of strings while `mergedContent` merges the data and generates output that is writen to [].
+In the example shown below `generateItemForAnnotatedElement` reads a list of strings while `mergedContent` merges the data and generates output that is written to [researchers.dart].
    <details> <summary> Show details. </summary>

     ```Dart